 Select Yes if you want the relevant connection to be the receive connection for the internal party.
-Select No if it should
+Select No if it should not be the receive connection.

 Change to the next connection.

 - Repeat these two steps for each connection. - Press the display key Save to save the changes.